How to Scale Your Ecommerce Store From 1,000 to 10,000 Sales

 Managing the Bestseller Lifecycle

-Refresh designs with small updates, expand them into new formats, or adjust colors to match seasonal demand.
-These changes keep products relevant and buyers interested.
-The goal is to treat each bestseller like an evolving revenue stream, not a one-time hit.
+Even strong products lose steam, and if you wait for sales to collapse you've missed the window.
+Refresh designs with small updates, expand them into new formats, or adjust colors for seasonal demand.
+Treat each bestseller as an evolving revenue stream, not a one-time hit - get the most value before moving on.

 Niche-Down Strategies That Drive Conversions